Who We Are: Our Values

 Our 60-plus-year history is a bit eclectic.
 Door frames, Fisher-Price toys, and baby crib components were early products.

-Today we are the largest independent manufacturer of window and patio door components and engineer dimension lumber in the U.S.
+Today we are the largest independent manufacturer of window and patio door components and engineered dimension lumber in the U.S.

 We invite you to read through our “The First Half Century” newsletter to learn more.